mozilla/glean/docs/contributing.md

 ## Making Code Changes

-To work on the code in this repo you will need to be familiar with the [Rust](https://www.rust-lang.org/) programming language.
+To work on the code in this repository you will need to be familiar with the [Rust](https://www.rust-lang.org/) programming language.
 You can get a working rust compiler and toolchain via [rustup](https://rustup.rs/).